 In my continuing training and practice of Taijiquan I apply the following and I frequently encourage my students to do the same:

 When learning Taijiquan our minds often make it harder than it is.
-The hardest part of Taijiquan is physically motivating yourself to get to a class, or getting off your ass to train.
+The hardest part of Taijiquan is physically motivating yourself to get to a class and getting off your ass to train.

 My experience of how the practice of Taijiquan has led to a shift in consciousness - and the effects of this change on my everyday life